browserengineering/book/book/scheduling.md

 `setTimeout` or `XMLHttpRequest`.

-Now that we have a browser lock, we also need to acquire the lock any time the browser thread accesses any of its variables:
+Now that we have a browser lock, we also need to acquire the lock any time the browser thread accesses any of its variables.
+For example, in `set_needs_animation_frame`, do this:

 ``` {.python}
 class Browser: